 One of the great pleasures of visiting La Plagne is taking peaceful winter walks along the marked trails through the glorious unspoilt countryside, spotting wildlife including ibex, chamois, golden eagles and bearded vultures and perhaps stopping for lunch at a mountain restaurant en route.
 Some walks are circular, others require you to take a bus or ski-lift home; free maps are available from the tourist office.
 Customers Services at the front desk of the hotel will point you in the right direction and also call up the tourist office.

-While not known for its wild party scene, La Plagne does have a wide choice of bars across its 10 resorts/villages, with Plagne-Centre and Belle-Plagne being the liveliest and Aime-la-Plagne a more peaceful hang-out.
+While not known for its wild party scene, La Plagne does have a wide choice of bars across its 10 resorts and villages, with Plagne-Centre and Belle-Plagne being the liveliest and Aime-la-Plagne a more peaceful hang-out.
 Among quirky spots to seek out are Plagne-Centre’s wintry-themed igloo with its animated polar bear and Plagne 1800s La Mine with its old train and mining paraphernalia.
-There is also bowling and a cinema.

-Or taking ‘nightlife’ into a whole new dimension, head for the Blacksheep Igloo Village at Dou du Praz (above the resorts) to spend the night on an ice bed in a 2- or 5-person igloo, after a warming Savoyard meal around an open fire.
+Take ‘nightlife’ into a whole new dimension and head for the Blacksheep Igloo Village at Dou du Praz (above the resorts) to spend the night on an ice bed in a 2- or 5-person igloo, after a warming Savoyard meal around an open fire.

 Traditional rich Savoie fare featuring local cheeses – fondue, raclette and tartiflette – plus other rich, calorific produce including hearty sausage and dumplings is widely available both in mountain restaurants and in the villages themselves.
 But there are also lots of places to get good pizza, steak and the like.